South Korean bullfighting is for bulls only

 | CHEONGDO, South Korea

 CHEONGDO, South Korea There is no blood, nor much gore.
-No matador, either, or even his colourful cloak.
+No matador, either, or even his colorful cloak.
 In South Korea, bull fights bull.

 Weighing in at 600 kg to over 800 kg (1,322 to over 1,764 lb), dun-coloured Korean Hanwoo bulls clash heads and horns in a sand bullring under the warm sunshine of Cheongdo, a rural town in the hills about two hours from the capital of Seoul.